 Greetings from the BSW field director

-Dr. Jaqueline Anderson is the Coordinator of Field Education.
+Prof. Crystal Cleggett is the Interim Coordinator of Field Education.
 The Coordinator of Field Education is responsible for developing potential field placements and to ensure their eligibility as outlined in the criteria for selection of agency and supervisor.
 The Coordinator of Field Education meets with each potential field supervisor to evaluate the agency and the field supervisor and inform them of the requirements, objectives and assignments of the field practicum.
 This meeting takes place preferably in person but may be developed over the phone and through on-going correspondence and discussions.

 The Coordinator of Field Education arranges the required annual field supervisor meeting in late summer or early fall to address concerns, discuss the initial progress of the students and to plan for any changes in the forthcoming academic year.
 The Coordinator of Field Education maintains working contact with all field supervisors and students throughout the placement experience to ensure on-going compatibility and adherence to NEIU Social Work Program and CSWE practicum standards.
 This includes responsibility for placing all students in the field and conducting a Spring Student Orientation.